SwiftERM Hyper-personalisation for ecommerce email marketing

 Lifecycle marketing

 Lifecycle marketing works on the premise that marketing doesn’t stop at the sale, but rather throughout the lifecycle of the customer.
 Companies that engage in lifecycle marketing attract, engage, sell, support, and turn their customers into product advocates, who in turn can help attract new customers into the marketing and sales funnel.
 Marketing automation tools with lifecycle marketing features will go beyond the initial sales funnel and help you build customer advocates through referral programs, automated product recommendations, and other engagement tools.
-Calculation of your Lifetime Customer Value is important to do, as is your Customer Aquisition Cost.
+Calculation of your Lifetime Customer Value is important to do, as is your Customer Acquisition Cost.

 Integrations for extra features

 The software as a service (SaaS) and cloud hosting movements have made significant changes in the ways that companies purchase software over the past 10-15 years.
 Companies that used to purchase an on-premises license for each user now prefer monthly or annual subscription models.
 SwiftERM is free to try for a month, and there is no annual contract to tie you in.
-Freedom to come and go as you please is essential with top quality software.
+Freedom to come and go as you please is essential with top-quality software.

 Marketing automation is now common for most marketing teams: 75 per cent of marketing leaders use some form of marketing automation software according to the Social Media Today State of Marketing Automation 2019 Survey (gated).
 This aligns with the overall adoption rates of technology to enhance human work across marketing.